Rishabhravindra/jobdrop/README.md

 **4) Why did you check in node_modules?**

-When I have to decide whether to check in node_modules or not, I look at the type of project I am working on and what are some of the important features I want to implement.
+Before I write code, I try to make a software design outline and decide things like frameworks and implementation.
 For this project, I wanted to have a clean and lightweight app that handled a job queue and workers.
-I committed only the files I was working on and let npm handle dependencies.
-Currently, the binary dependencies of the app weighs in about ~ 28 mb on disk.
-The project was deployed on Heroku which automates building the project on every commit to the master branch.The development
+I committed the files I was working on and let npm handle dependencies.
+Currently, the binary dependencies of the app weighs about ~ 28 mb on disk.
+The project was deployed on Heroku which automates the project build process on every commit to the master branch.